 The purchase price for real estates in the 1st district varies between € 20,000 and € 22,000/m2.

-The inner city, an UNESCO World Heritage Site, offers as a touristic, historic and cultural centre of Vienna lucrative investment projects for prospective real estate buyers and investors.
+The inner city, a UNESCO World Heritage Site, offers as a touristic, historic and cultural centre of Vienna lucrative investment projects for prospective real estate buyers and investors.
 The remarkable number of impressive tourist attractions (Stephansdom, Naturhistorisches Museum, Kunsthistorisches Museum, Albertina, Justizpalast, Parlament, Rathaus, Theseustempel, Burgtheater, Bundeskanzleramt, Minoritenkirche, Michaelkirche, Hofburg, etc.) and most expensive shopping streets (Kärntner Straße, Kohlmarkt, and Graben) guarantee a year-round tourist flow.
 In 2017, 2,762,168 overnight stays were recorded (for comparison: in 2010, there were 1,978,827 overnight stays).